Software Engineering Institute

 Software Engineering Institute (SEI) is a federally funded research and development center in Pittsburgh, Pennsylvania, United States.
-Founded in 1984, the institute is now sponsored by the United States Department of Defense and the Office of the Under Secretary of Defense for Research and Engineering, and administrated by Carnegie Mellon University.
+Founded in 1984, the institute is sponsored by the United States Department of Defense and the Office of the Under Secretary of Defense for Research and Engineering, and administrated by Carnegie Mellon University.

 The activities of the institute cover cybersecurity, software assurance, software engineering and acquisition, and component capabilities critical to the United States Department of Defense.

 Authority

 The Carnegie Mellon Software Engineering Institute is a federally funded research and development center headquartered on the campus of Carnegie Mellon University in Pittsburgh, Pennsylvania, United States.
 The SEI also has offices in Washington, DC; Arlington County, Virginia; and Los Angeles, California.
 The SEI operates with major funding from the U.S. Department of Defense.
 The SEI also works with industry and academia through research collaborations.

 On November 14, 1984, the U.S. Department of Defense elected Carnegie Mellon University as the host site of the Software Engineering Institute.

 The institute was founded with an initial allocation of $6 million, with another $97 million to be allocated in the subsequent five years.
 The SEI's contract with the Department of Defense is subject to review and renewal every five years.

 SEI focuses on several technical directions: software engineering, cybersecurity, assurance, and DoD critical component capabilities.